 Was anyone awake besides Saldana?

 Perhaps worse, it is not know how many immigrants, like Saldana, have been deported under the same flawed interpretation of a non-existent law.

 I agree with the judge.
 How could the government cite a law which doesn’t exist?

 A few heads should be rolling and the pink slips should be issued.

-Even as a long time citizenship attorney with over 20 years experience, I find it’s staggering to imagine that to deny legalization to immigrants, how far our nation’s immigration authorities will go . . . and it’s amazing this gentleman was willing to fight so long and so hard in opposition.
+Even as a long time citizenship attorney with over 20 years experience, I find it almost unfathomable that the government would commit the same error over and over again – and it’s amazing this gentleman was willing to fight so long and so hard in opposition.

 A 97 Year Road To U.S. Citizenship